So here's a quirky little nighttime oddity that can strike terror into your soul.

 In Japan, they call it "kanashibar".
 In Newfoundland, it's known as "the old hag" who visits you in the night.
 In China, they know it as "ghost oppression".
 Even artists have depicted this ghoulish night-time disorder: see The Nightmare by John Henry Fuseli.

-It's no surprise that native folklore shapes the nature of sleep paralysis hallucinations.
-In America, it was only after flying saucers were popularized that people reported vivid alien abduction experiences, where aliens paralyzed and probed them in their bed at night.
+In the US, it was only after flying saucers were popularized that people reported vivid alien abduction experiences, where aliens paralyzed and probed them in their beds at night.

 In Mexico, more than 90% of teenagers know the phrase "a dead body climbed on top of me" to describe the nightmare entity.
 And in African culture, it's known as "the devil riding your back" where demons have sex with people in their sleep.

 This all tells us that sleep paralysis is a common human condition.
 What's more, the hallucinations are shaped by your expectations.

 Now I'm going to show you how to stop sleep paralysis in its tracks - or to evolve it into a lucid dream scenario.
 It's good to have both of these tricks up your sleeve.

 If you're a chronic sufferer of sleep paralysis, then prevention is going to be better than a cure.
 You're likely already predisposed to sleep paralysis so try to avoid anything which messes with your sleep cycles.
 We're talking nightshift work, overtiredness, jet lag and extreme sleep deprivation.